 The founders of NJ Riot are parents just like you.
 The Founders have collectively been involved with numerous other local lacrosse programs over the years and felt like there were things that we could change and improve, and things that we didn’t feel were being offered elsewhere.
 Every program has its merits.
 We decided to eliminate things we disliked from our experiences with other lacrosse programs and combine the merits we liked from our experiences and incorporate them into what is NJ Riot Lacrosse.

 Other than geography – No. Our program originated in the Morris County area.
 As more players in Bergen County and NY expressed interest in NJ Riot, we expanded and added the NJ Riot North teams.
-As such, the original Morris-based teams are typically referred to as NJ Riot Morris and the teams based in Bergen County are known as NJ Riot North.
-Uniforms for both our Morris and North teams are identical.
+As such, the original Morris-based teams are typically referred to as NJ Riot and the teams based in Bergen County are known as Riot North.
+Uniforms for both our NJ Riot and Riot North teams are identical.

 This is an incredibly important question and one that we realize is of immense importance to you as parents and to your sons as players.
 We do not utilize parent coaches ever.
 Many of our coaches are professional educators and have played high-level lacrosse in high school and college.
 Our coaches have extensive experience coaching at all levels of lacrosse.